 Living in a small community, where everyone is linked somehow has its trade-offs but are outweighed by the benefits.
 Schools in the community play a huge role in the positive upbringing of our youth.
 As a parent, you are grateful your children won’t go unnoticed and mostly everything is brought to your attention.
 As a child, you are grateful to have so many caring people involved and helping you figure out this thing called growing up.
 For all these reasons, community and the local schools play a significant role to the heart of Cool.

 Cool, CA, population 3,972 according to 2014 census, really does exist.
 Offering an abundance of outdoor activities which use the river, trails and land, one will often be in awe of just how special Cool really is.
 We would like to share just a little piece of the amazing beauty with everyone who wants to join and host our annual Heart of Cool Trail Run the first Sunday of October.
 Bring your hiking or running shoes, smiles and excitement to explore new or familiar trails, and support the youth of BOMUSD, as well as children with heart disease to attend Camp Taylor.
 The event would not be possible without you and we can’t wait to share it with you!!

-Northside STEAM School has focused on building community ties by providing healthy food from its garden in Northside Farmers program.
+Northside STEAM School has focused on building community ties by providing healthy food from Northside’s garden in the Northside Farmers program.
 This program, facilitates student science and nutrition learning, culminating in real world, hands-on learning such as our schoolwide Harvest Lunch.

 Kids Meet...
 Camp Taylor offers several programs for young people and families of children with heart disease.
 This flagship program is a medically supervised free youth and teen residential summer camp experience.
 Camp Taylor offers sessions catering to the under-served population of pediatric cardiology.